-The Five Boro Story Project, created by artist and educator Bridget Bartolini, produces live events to showcase stories and art inspired by the neighborhoods of New York City.
-Our free, hyper-localized public programs create opportunities for New Yorkers to connect to our neighborhoods and our neighbors through stories, song, poetry, dance, film, and discussion about the places where we live.
+The Five Boro Story Project produces free community events that bring New Yorkers together through sharing true stories and art inspired by our neighborhoods.
+Our hyper-localized public programs create opportunities to deeply connect with our neighbors and our neighborhoods through true life stories, song, poetry, dance, film, and discussion about the places where we live.
 The programs aim to strengthen community connections, preserve personal narratives, challenge negative perceptions of the outer boroughs and marginalized areas, resist erosion of local history and culture, and celebrate the diverse neighborhoods and people of NYC.